Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ## Requirements

-The main requirement is a computer with Mac OSX or Linux installed.
+The main requirement is a computer with Mac OS X or Linux installed.
 Alluxio does not have Windows support at the moment.

 ## Software and Account Preparation